-I‘m often asked about my recipes and possible ingredient substitutions for these homemade dog food recipes.
-Owners want to cater meals based on their dog's allergy issues and food preferences.
-Oftentimes, dog owners also want to make recipe substitutions for financial reasons or to use up ingredients that they already have at home.
+I'm often asked about my recipes and possible ingredient substitutions for these homemade dog food recipes.
+Some dog owners want to cater meals based on their own individual dog's allergy issues and food preferences, for financial reasons or to use up ingredients that they already have at home.
 That's doable, and I'll explain how.

-Whatever your reason for wanting to do dog food recipe ingredient substitutions, there are many substitutions that you can make when it comes to homemade dog food.
-Whether you'd like to use a different protein source or different fruits and vegetables, as long as the new ingredients are canine-friendly they can probably be added to the recipe.
+Whatever your reason for wanting to do dog food recipe ingredient substitutions, there are many ways you can do this.
+Whether you'd like to use a different protein source or a different carbohydrate source (especially fruits and vegetables), as long as the new ingredients are dog-friendly, they can probably be added or replace another ingredient.

-The thing that you will need to keep in mind is your dog's nutrition.
-Commercial dog foods are nutritionally balanced to provide the nourishment that your dog requires.
-If you decide to make homemade dog food, especially steering away from the original recipe, creating complete and balanced meals becomes your responsibility.
+What you must keep in mind is your dog's nutrition requirements.
+Most commercial dog foods are already nutritionally balanced to provide the nourishment that the dog requires.
+If you're making homemade dog food, especially steering away from the original recipe, creating complete and balanced meals becomes your responsibility.

-One of the most well-known studies on homemade dog food recipes was performed by researchers at the University of California , Davis, School of Veterinary Medicine.
-They analyzed more than 200 homemade dog food recipes from 34 different sources including pet care books, veterinary textbooks and internet websites.
+One of the most well-known studies on homemade dog food recipes was performed by researchers at the University of California.
+They analyzed more than 200 homemade dog food recipes from 34 different sources, including pet care books, veterinary textbooks and internet websites.

-When you're making substitutions for homemade dog food recipes, it is crucial that you talk to your veterinarian or a trained canine nutritionist to ensure that the substitutions you are making will provide the adequate nutrition that your dog needs.
+When you're making substitutions for homemade dog food recipes, it is crucial that you talk to your vet or a canine nutritionist to ensure that these substitutions you are making will provide the adequate nutrition that your dog needs.
 An expert will be able to walk you through your dog's nutritional needs and guide you on how much protein, carbohydrates, vitamins, minerals and fats your dog's diet should include each day.

-I cannot recommend the best ingredients to feed your dog, because I am not a canine nutritionist.
+I cannot recommend the “best ingredients” to feed your dog, because I am not a canine nutritionist.
 I've expanded more on this topic in several of my other guides: this one and this one.
-However, I can give you guidance on some of the healthiest ingredients that you may be able to use as substitutions for homemade dog food recipes.
+However, I can give you guidance on some of the healthiest dog-friendly ingredients that you may be able to use as substitutions for homemade dog food recipes.

-Canines, like humans, cannot survive without a diet rich in healthy protein sources.
-It is a necessary source of dietary energy, and protein also aids in a healthy immune system.
-The best protein sources are meat-based, even though it is possible to feed your dog a vegetarian diet.
+Dogs, like humans, cannot survive without a diet rich in healthy protein sources.
+It is a necessary source of dietary energy for dogs, and protein also aids in a healthy immune system among other things.

-Common protein sources include beef, chicken and turkey.
-However, some dogs have food allergies or sensitivities to these more common protein sources.
-Some substitutions for homemade dog food recipes protein sources include:
+Most common recommended protein sources are beef, chicken and turkey.
+However, some dogs have food allergies or sensitivities to these common protein sources, which is when you need to exchange these ingredients with something else.

-In the small intestine, carbs are broken down into molecules of glucose.
+In the dog's small intestine, carbs are broken down into molecules of glucose.
 Glucose is a common source of energy that can be used by most of the cells in the body.
 It is needed by the nervous system and the brain, and glucose is also a source of quick energy.
 However, dogs can also easily use fats (and even prefer it) over carbs for energy sources.

 - brown rice